The Latin Americans

 Bonuses

-• Retreat.
+• Huaripampeada.
 Dead units increase nearby allied unit speed and give LOS.

 Unique units and buildings

-• Grieve Cannon: cheaper heavy artillery, good against infantry and buildings.
+• Grieve Cannon: cheap artillery, good against other artillery.

-• Guanera: Unique Building.
+• Guanera: ultimate building.
 Water plantation that fattens over time.
 Everytime you send a card, the Guanera returns some experience.
+Autoproduces Turret Ships.

 Statue Flag Statue